vroomfondle/podi/README.md

 and this is displayed when listing media and used as a parameter when playing things.

+##Requirements
+Podi requires Python 3 and a version of Kodi which implements version 6 of the Kodi JSON-RPC API (Kodi 13.0 onwards).

 ##Configuring Kodi
 You need to enable the Kodi web interface before you can use Podi.
 See http://kodi.wiki/view/Web_interface